latextemplates/scientific-thesis-template/README.md

 # LaTeX Template for Scientific Theses

 This template is a general template for scientific theses.
-Currently, it is the unoffical LaTeX template for Master, Bachelor, Diploma, and Student Theses at following institutions:
+Currently, it is the unofficial LaTeX template for Master, Bachelor, Diploma, and Student Theses at following institutions:

   - University of Stuttgart, Computer Science.
   - Paderborn University, Computer Science. - To be confirmed.